a-gold-steak/home-lab_active-directory/README.md

 # Home Lab Running Active Directory - Documentation

 ## Introduction
+Hello,

-Hello, here I have linked a github pages [site](https://a-gold-steak.github.io/home-lab_active-directory/#) that displays my documentation for the entire lab.
+Here I have linked a github pages [site](https://a-gold-steak.github.io/home-lab_active-directory/#) that displays my documentation for the entire lab.

 I seperated each part into phases since there are about 80 plus pages.
 In total, there are nine phases.
 I have listed the phases below.
 If you are interested in a particular phase feel free to click one of the links below which will direct you to that phase.
 Thanks!